In 2002, Jeff Bezos issued a mandate to all Amazon development teams regarding the company’s API strategy, which included the following statements:

 - Grouping of similar APIs.
 If there is a set of APIs that are usually used in conjunction with each other for a similar set of functionality, they should be grouped together in the documentation page.
 This will make it easier to understand how the APIs should be used, without having to scroll all over the page to figure it out.

-Teams can use tools such as Swagger to automate the creation of API documentation.
+As software consultants, we often use tools such as Swagger to automate the creation of API documentation.
 This reduces the amount of overhead required for documentation and integrates it into the development process.

 Consistency across endpoints should be another key element of your public API strategy, especially in a few key areas.
 For example, it’s very frustrating for an external developer to have to refer to the documentation for every endpoint to see how pagination is implemented, and then have to change his or her implementation endpoint-by-endpoint.